Sudanese Professionals Association says campaign will continue until military transfers power to civilian government.

 “By using violence as an imperative, it [the military] left the civic society no option but to go through with civil disobedience.
 They’re already rounding up political dissidents, they started assassinating leaders of the sit-in, and by doing so the Transitional Military Council has totally eliminated any chance of a political outcome,” Madibo told Al Jazeera.

-Led by men in army fatigues, the raid on the weeks-long sit-in outside the army complex left more than 100 people dead, according to doctors close to the demonstrators.
+Led by men in army fatigues, the raid on the weeks-long sit-in outside the army complex left more than 100 people dead, according to the CCSD.

 The health ministry, however, said 61 people died in the crackdown, 52 of them by “live ammunition” in Khartoum.